 Augmentation of the supply from Mokolo Dam, and transfer water from the Crocodile River (West) to the Lephalale area.
-The Department of Water Affairs (DWAF) has allocated 2.1 billion for the past financial year to phase in the project on a three year basis.
-It is imperative to note that the outcome of the MCWAP project need to be implemented to address expected water shortages before any development in node area 1 will be viable, as currently the area does not have sufficient water resources to sustain any new development.
+It is imperative to note that MCWAP phase 1 project has been completed to address water shortages in node area 1 to provide sufficient water resources to sustain any new development.
 Furthermore the municipality will need to obtain an appropriate license to abstract water from MCWAP scheme to provide water to node area 1.

-5.2.
-Bulk water infrastructure.
+5.2 Bulk water infrastructure.